 Curling started in the mid 1500’s with a few guys in Scotland chucking rocks across a frozen lake.
 A short 450 years later, this Winter Olympic sport has evolved into a game of precision, from engineered ice and electromagnetic sensors to dial indicators that can measure 1/1000th of an inch and “broomgate,” curling’s own mini-scandal centered around advanced non-woven fabrics.

-Tickets are now on sale through the Atlanta Science Festival’s website (click on “Events”)
+Tickets are now on sale through the Atlanta Science Festival’s website (click on “Events” and search for “curling”)

 Can’t wait?
 Check out this Smarter Every Day video about why the stone curls in the “wrong” direction:

 PS: The ice isn’t anywhere near as slippery as when Destin slides that first stone.
 His pants got soaked because the ice was wet – probably right after a Zamboni run.
 No one should ever walk across wet ice – it’s crazy dangerous.

 Update: And here’s yet another hypothesis on why the stones curl the way they do: